 #1: Everyone is in a similar situation like you

-When you go to a new college the majority of people there will be in similar situation like you, which means that they only know a couple of people on their new school, but the majority might not know any person there.
-This means that they are as nervous and scared as you are when their first day at school arrives.
+When you go to a new college the majority of people there will be in a similar situation like you, which means that they only know a couple of people at their new school, but the majority might not know any person there.
+This means that they are as nervous and scared as you are when their first day of school arrives.
 They might not feel very comfortable in the new environment, being surrounded by all those “strangers”.
 But this also means that especially those people will be extremely open and friendly to you when you approach them.

 #2: Do your new friends a favor

 Now it comes the part where you will have to take action.
 Trust me: the majority of your fellow students would rather experience physical pain than to approach someone else, so do them a huge favor and make the first step: approach them.
 It really doesn’t matter what you say, just make sure it looks natural.
 Ask them a question about something and develop a conversation with them, get to know them better.
-A situational start into the conversation works always fine, like: “Hey you’re a freshmen as well, right?”.
+A situational start into the conversation works always fine, like: “Hey you’re freshmen as well, right?”.
 Be creative and spontaneous and you will reap the fruit of your labor.
 And before I forget: do not try to pick up girls/boys.
 No really: don’t do this (flirting is just fine!).
 Just a friendly reminder; this will only let you become a figure of fun, others might consider you to be a wannabe Casanova or if you are a women: a sl*t.
 When I was in the third week in university rumors made the circuit that there was such a wannabe Casanova in our semester and in fact: I got to know at least seven fellow students only because of this guy, as it was a great situation to make fun of and to playful banter all his “victims”.

 #3: The first two weeks